NivenT/RGB/README.md

 * Esc - Exits program
 * 1..0 - Runs the emulator at normal (double, triple, ..., up to 10x) speed

+Since this list has been growing, and since I often accidentially press these when testing, **you can disable these special keys**.
+In the `settings.ini` file, there are two flags named `enable_development_keys` and `only_gameboy_buttons`.
+If the first one is false, then the only special inputs will be P, Esc, and the numbers.
+If the second one is `true`, then the only special input will be `Esc`.

 ## Debugging
 For helping with development, I've built some debugging features into the emulator.

-* The main one is what happens when you press D. The emulator displays the opcodes its executing (along with their inputs) in real time, and you can scroll through this output via up/down arrows if emulation is paused.
+* The main one is what happens when you press D. The emulator displays the opcodes it's executing (along with their inputs) in real time, and you can scroll through this output via up/down arrows if emulation is paused.

 <p align="center">
   <img src="https://github.com/NivenT/RGB/blob/master/screenshots/img5.png" alt="Screenshot" width="600" height="400"/>